 Pro tip: Balance out nitrogen-rich additions with things like shredded paper, cardboard, leaves, and dry grass.
 If you can bury food scraps and add a two-inch layer of brown materials over your nitrogen sources, that’s even better.

-For a pest-free, maggot-free, odor-free solution, the Lomi is your electric composter solution.
+For a pest-free, maggot-free, odor-free solution, the Lomi is your food waste recycling solution.
 As a smart composter, it transforms waste into nutrient-rich dirt quickly and easily, which means smelly scraps won’t be sitting around to attract flies and their maggot larvae.

 Pro tip: Do not leave unprocessed food waste in Lomi for more than two days.
 And if you add meat scraps or high-fatty foods to Lomi, make sure you run a Lomi cycle within 24 hours.
 Unprocessed waste should never be left in Lomi for too long.